mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen2.5_7b_singleNPU/qwen2.5_7b_singleNPU.md

 python3 -m vllm_mindspore.entrypoints vllm.entrypoints.openai.api_server --model "Qwen/Qwen2.5-7B-Instruct"
 ```

+User can also set the local model path by `--model` argument.
 If the service starts successfully, similar output will be obtained:

 ```text
 INFO:   Started server process [6363]